-Getting a good night’s sleep is critical to a woman’s overall health and mental wellbeing.
+Getting a good night’s sleep is critical to your overall health and mental wellbeing.
 Without sufficient sleep we’re all more susceptible to a number of chronic diseases and conditions including diabetes, cardiovascular disease, obesity, and depression.

 How much sleep is enough?
 It varies by individual and changes as a person ages.
 A good guideline is 7-9 hours a night, every night.
 So how do you ensure you get those precious hours of restful sleep?
 Here are some tips that can help.